Syrian aircraft strike Aleppo, rebels claim successes

-CAIRO The Muslim Brotherhood, in its first reaction to the Gulf crisis on Wednesday, rejected what is said were false accusations of terrorism by Saudi Arabia.

-ALEPPO, Syria Syrian combat aircraft and artillery pounded Aleppo late into the night as the army battled for control of the country's biggest city, where rebel fighters said troops loyal to President Bashar al-Assad had been forced to retreat.
+ALEPPO, Syria Syrian combat aircraft and artillery pounded two areas of Aleppo on Tuesday as the army battled for control of the country's biggest city, but rebel fighters said troops loyal to President Bashar al-Assad had been forced to retreat.

+Heavy gunfire sounded from the Salaheddine district in the southwest of the city, scene of some of the worst clashes.

-During the day on Tuesday large clouds of black smoke rose into the sky after attack helicopters turned their machineguns on eastern districts for the first time in the latest fighting and a MiG warplane later strafed the same area.
+Large clouds of black smoke rose into the sky after attack helicopters turned their machineguns on eastern districts for the first time in the latest fighting and a MiG warplane later strafed the same area of the city.

-After nightfall, Reuters journalists in Aleppo heard loud explosions somewhere near the city.
-At least 10 volleys of shells lit up the night sky and drowned out the sound of the Islamic call to prayer.
-Carloads of rebel fighters shouting "God is great" sped off towards the fighting.

-The battle for Aleppo, Syria's largest city, has become a crucial test for both sides in the 16-month-old rebellion.
-Neither Assad's forces nor the rag-tag rebels can afford to lose if they hope to prevail in the wider struggle for Syria.

-Salaheddine resembled what one journalist called a "ghost town", its shops shuttered, with no sign of life.

-Rebel fighters, some in balaclavas and others with scarves around their faces, fired machineguns and assault rifles around street corners at invisible enemies.
-Wounded civilians and fighters were carried to makeshift dressing stations.

-Syrian state television said on Tuesday troops were still pursuing remaining "terrorists" there - its usual way of describing rebel fighters.
+The army said two days ago it had taken Salaheddine, but Syrian state television said on Tuesday troops were still pursuing remaining "terrorists" there, in an indication that the army did not after all have full control of the area.

 A rebel commander in Aleppo said his fighters' aim was to push towards the city centre, district by district, a goal he believed they could achieve "within days, not weeks".

-The rebels say they now control an arc that covers eastern and southwestern districts.
+The rebels now control an arc that covers eastern and southwestern districts.

 "The regime has tried for three days to regain Saleheddine, but its attempts have failed and it has suffered heavy losses in human life, weapons and tanks, and it has been forced to withdraw," said Colonel Abdel-Jabbar al-Oqaidi, head of the Joint Military Council, one of several rebel groups in Aleppo.

+It has not been possible to verify independently who controls Salaheddine, a district that lies on a major road that the army could use to bring reinforcements into the city.

-Oqaidi told Reuters that more than 3,000 rebel fighters were in Aleppo but would not give a precise number.
+Oqaidi told Reuters late on Monday more than 3,000 rebel fighters were in Aleppo, but would not give a precise number.

+The battle for Aleppo has become a crucial test for both sides in the 16-month-old rebellion.
+Neither Assad's forces nor the rag-tag rebels can afford to lose if they hope to prevail in the wider struggle for Syria.

 The fighting has proved costly for the 2.5 million residents of Aleppo, a commercial hub that was slow to join the anti-Assad revolt that has rocked the capital, Damascus, and other cities.

-Rebels say they will turn Aleppo into the "grave" of the Assad government.
-Thousands of residents have fled and those who remain face shortages of food and fuel and the ever-present risk of injury or death.
+While rebels say they will turn Aleppo into the "grave" of the Assad government, thousands of residents have fled and those who remain face shortages of food and fuel and the ever-present risk of injury or death.

-"We have hardly any power or water, our wives and kids have left us here to watch the house and have gone somewhere safer," said Jumaa, a 45-year-old construction worker, who complained it was nearly impossible to observe the fasting month of Ramadan.
+"We have hardly any power or water, our wives and kids have left us here to watch the house and have gone somewhere safer. said Jumaa, a 45-year-old construction worker, who complained it was nearly impossible to observe the Muslim fasting month of Ramadan.

+"I would say 99.9 percent of the people aren't fasting.
+How can you fast when you hear mortars and artillery hitting the areas nearby and wondering if you will be next?" he said.

 Makeshift clinics in rebel-held areas struggle to deal with dozens of casualties after more than a week of fighting.